Metal Valve Manufacturers

 Recent Developments

-• Producer prices for metal valve manufacturers continued to rise in August, up 4.7% compared to a year ago after climbing 8.3% in the previous August-versus-August annual comparison, according to the latest US Bureau of Labor Statistics data.
-Prices continued to trend upward despite declining new orders and shipments, which fell by 1.5% and 1.2% year over year in June, respectively, according to the Census Bureau.
-In the first quarter, sales for fabricated metal products companies sank 21.9% YoY.
-Employment by metal valve manufacturing firms grew 2.2% year over year in August, while average wages at fabricated metal product manufacturers, which include metal valve makers, rose 5.7% over the same period to a new high of $26.40 per hour, BLS data show.
+- Producer prices for metal valve manufacturers hit another new high in December, rising 4.2% compared to a year ago, according to the latest US Bureau of Labor Statistics data.
+Prices makers of metal valves receive for their products continue to rise amid falling sales for the broader fabricated metal products industry, which sank 19.7% in the third quarter compared to Q3 2023, and 2.7% from the previous quarter, according to the Census Bureau.
+Employment by metal valve manufacturing firms grew 2% year over year in November, while average wages at fabricated metal product manufacturers, which includes metal valve manufacturers, rose 4.9% over the same period to a new high of $26.68 per hour, BLS data show.

 Get A Demo